bpf-endeavor/bpf-app-offload-measurement/docs/ARTIFACT.md

 * For Socket:

   - Run `server_bounce` and run the provided client.
+  - Run the provided client on you load generator machine.
-Terminate the client after some time, it will write the measured latencies in a filed named `samples.txt` at the current directory.
+  - Terminate the client after 100 seconds.
+It will write the measured latencies in a filed named `samples.txt` at the current directory.
 The values are in *nanoseconds*.

 * For SK\_SKB: